Anne-François-Charles Trelliard: Later career

 He sided with Napoleon during the Hundred Days and was given command of Belle-Île-en-Mer near Quiberon on the Brittany peninsula.
-After the emperor's defeat, King Louis XVIII of France retired him from the army.
+After the emperor's defeat, King Louis XVIII retired him from the army.
 He was briefly restored to favor after the July Revolution of 1830.
 Readmitted to the army reserves in 1831, he retired again shortly before his death the following year.
 On 14 May 1832, he died at Charonne, then a village, now a part of Paris.
 He is buried in Père Lachaise Cemetery in Paris.
 The name TREILLARD is etched on Column 11 of the Arc de Triomphe.